jelaiw/blog/about.markdown

 Like many teenagers, I played a ton of games.
 My early PC favorites were adventure-based, like Space Quest, King's Quest, maybe even Leisure Suit Larry.
 Unlike most, I enjoyed defeating copy protection and spending time in a hex editor (some of my characters in a Buck Rogers RPG had unlikely and powerful items and unusually high character attributes).

-Also, I distinctly remember the sheer delight of visiting Waldenbooks (now defunct) or the public library and heading straight for the "Computing" section to inhale the contents of every operating system book I could get my hands on.
-I was particularly obsessed with how passwords worked and how secrets were kept secret.
+I distinctly remember the sheer delight of visiting Waldenbooks (now defunct) or the public library and heading straight for the "Computing" section to inhale the contents of every operating system book I could get my hands on.
+I was particularly obsessed with how passwords worked and how secrets were kept secret, but I did not really grok applied cryptography until later.

+Better late than never?

  -- JW